conan-io/docs/reference/commands/consumer/config.rst

 provides a helpful starting point when writing a *remotes.txt* to be packaged in a Conan client configuration.

+The specified URL or path, the arguments used (if any) and the source type (from git, from dir, from zip file or from URL) will be stored in the
-The specified URL will be stored in the ``general.config_install`` variable of the ``conan.conf`` file, so following calls to :command:`conan config install` command doesn't need to specify the URL.
+``general.config_install`` variable of the ``conan.conf`` file, so as following calls to :command:`conan config install` command doesn't need to specify them.

 **Examples**: